SSMDFW/FinalProject/README.md

 Team Zombie found inspiration  for this project at the website: http://maxberggren.se/2014/11/27/model-of-a-zombie-outbreak/.
 This website projects the spread of a hypothetically zombie outbreak that starts from a location in Sweden, Norway and Finland.
 We will use this as a framework to model a zombie outbreak in the United States.

-Different viruses spread at different rates so we will use a sample of various viruses to evaluate the spread of the infections starting from our selected cities:  New York, Atlanta, Dallas, Denver and Los Angeles.
+Different viruses spread at different rates so we will use different infection rates evaluate the spread of the infections starting from our selected cities:  New York, Atlanta, Dallas, Chicago and Los Angeles.
 We chose these cities because they are major cities with a significant population that are in different regions across the United States and would be a good representation for the country.

-We are using information from the Center of Disease Control and Prevention (https://wwwn.cdc.gov/norsdashboard/) to gather information on incubation time and speed of outbreaks.
-These parameters will be paired with one of the designated movies as a choice for the user to select.
-This selection along with the user’s city choice will produce a visualization modeling the projected outbreak based on the designated parameters.
+We are using information from the Center of Disease Control and Prevention (https://wwwn.cdc.gov/norsdashboard/) to gather information the number of person-to-person outbreaks and the percentage of the population that gets regular check ups with the intent to see how this information would factor in to our outbreak spread.
+After evaluating the k-means result, we found this information not to be pertinent factors and decided to focus on population and density instead.

+There are five movies that we selected to represent the spread of the outbreak across the US.
+Using information from https://zombie.fandom.com/wiki/Zombie_Comparison_Chart, we found outbreak spead for our five movies and then ordered them outbreak speed to fastest.
+The user will be prompted to choose a movie(representing the speed of the outbreak) and city which will then produce an animation of how the outbreak would be projected to spread with those given parameters.

 ## Purpose of the Analysis

-The purpose is to determine the rate of which a virus spreads within the US.
-We focused our research on only human-to-human contact viruses and used variables such as speed, incubation and zip code population to determine the expected spread of the outbreak based on our predictive analysis.
+The purpose is to determine the rate of which a virus(zombie outbreak) spreads within the US.
+We focused our research on only human-to-human contact viruses and used variables such as outbreak speed, incubation time, population and population density determine the expected spread of the outbreak based on our predictive analysis.

 ## Methodology